Helsinki-NLP/OPUS-MT-train/README.md

 # Train Opus-MT models

-This folder includes make targets for training NMT models using MarianNMT and OPUS data.
+This package includes scripts for training NMT models using MarianNMT and OPUS data for [OPUS-MT](https://github.com/Helsinki-NLP/Opus-MT).
 More details are given in the [Makefile](Makefile) but documentation needs to be improved.
 Also, the targets require a specific environment and right now only work well on the CSC HPC cluster in Finland.

 ## Structure